carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 The CSV file contains choice consistency data for ``r nrow(bronars_simulation_data)`` simulated participants.

-When you knit you might get an error.
+When you render you might get an error.
 Any idea why?
 That is because we need to make sure to import the dataset we are referring to before the inline code can work.
 Let's add the following to our chunk at the beginning of the document where we loaded our other data:

 ~~~
 bronars_simulation_data <- read_csv("data/bronars_simulation_data.csv")
 ~~~
 {: .language-r}

+> ## Time to Render!
-Time to Knit!
-If you update your dataset this value will match the number of rows.
+> If you update your dataset this value will match the number of rows.
+{: .checklist}

 > ## CHALLENGE 8.3 - Adding inline code
 > Suppose we would like to add some information to the sentence we have just adjusted in our manuscript.
 We would like to include the average for the variable *violation_count* present in the same dataset.
 Which inline code we would have to add to following sentence?